Alejandro Zambrano: Club career

-Born in Huelva, Andalusia, Zambrano graduated from Recreativo de Huelva's youth setup.
-He made his senior debut with the reserves in the 2009–10 season, in the Tercera División.
+Born in Huelva, Andalusia, Zambrano was a product of Recreativo de Huelva's youth system.
+He made his senior debut with their reserves in the 2009–10 season, in the Tercera División.

 Zambrano was promoted to the first team for the 2011–12 campaign, with the Andalusians in the Segunda División.
 He made his league debut on 27 August, starting and being booked in a 1–0 away loss against Deportivo de La Coruña.

 On 25 August 2012, Zambrano terminated his contract with Recre and signed for Villarreal CF B in the same league.
-On 17 July of the following year he moved to another reserve team, Sporting de Gijón B from Segunda División B.
+He moved to another reserve team in July 2013, Sporting de Gijón B from Segunda División B.

 On 18 August 2014, Zambrano joined CD San Roque de Lepe also in the third tier.
 On 16 July of the following year, he returned to his first club Recreativo after agreeing to a two-year deal.

-Zambrano left the Estadio Nuevo Colombino in the summer of 2018, signing with division three team CD Don Benito.
+Zambrano left the Estadio Nuevo Colombino in the summer of 2018, signing with third-division side CD Don Benito.
+He remained in the lower leagues subsequently, and also played in Iceland with Ungmennafélagið Afturelding and Dalvík/Reynir; additionally, still before his retirement, he worked at the latter's academy.